Stanford University

 Leland Stanford Junior University, commonly referred to as Stanford University, is a private research university in Stanford, California, United States.
 It was founded in 1885 by railroad magnate Leland Stanford and his wife, Jane, in memory of their only child, Leland Jr.

-How selective is this institution, and how many admitted students choose to enroll?
+First-time freshman admissions: how selective the college is, and how many admitted students choose to enroll.

 Completion, retention, and the equity gap between Pell and non-Pell students.